 “Freedom and peace, just like a star at night, with a little help, it will make the world a brighter and happier place”.

 - Lions International Peace Poster/*Essay Contest is one of many Lions Clubs International Youth Programs that aim to provide opportunities for self-development, education, contribution and achievement for young people. (*Essay Contest is available only to children who are visually impaired, according to their National Guidelines)

 - LIPPC provides opportunity for youth to participate in International contest

 - Approximately 600,000 youth participate in the Contest each year – over 6 million since introduction of Contest in 1988.

 - LIPPC has specific Rules, Conditions, Criteria, Peace Theme and Timeline.
-Peace Theme for 2018-2019 is “Kindness Matters”
+Peace Theme for 2019-2020 is “Journey of Peace”

 - Judging is conducted at several levels – (a) Club/School/Youth Group, (b) District, (c) Multiple District (National) and (d) International.

 - Acknowledgement/Awards: Participation and achievement are acknowledged with presentation of Certificates and Awards at all levels.